London’s Air Ambulance Charity- Responsible Gambling

 London’s Air Ambulance Charity operates a self-exclusion policy, so people can opt out of playing our lotteries and raffles if they feel they have a gambling problem.

-You can opt out of playing for a minimum of 6 months to 5 years.
+You can opt out of playing for a minimum of six months to five years.
 We will not send you any marketing material during this time and your lottery account will be closed.
 We will refund any unused funds in your lottery account.

 If you wish to make this change, you can contact Supporter Care on 020 3023 3319.
 Alternatively, you can download the PDF form attached and email email@example.com.
 You will be sent a confirmation of your decision to self-exclude that will outline the amount of time you have chosen to not par take.